1979 Helvetia Cup

 The 1979 Helvetia Cup was the fourteenth edition of the Helvetia Cup mixed team badminton tournament.
 This was the third time Austria had hosted the Cup.
 The Soviet Union won the title for a second consecutive time after defeating Ireland, Norway and Wales in their group.

 Tournament

 The 1979 Helvetia Cup was scheduled to be held on 27 January 1979.
 The participating countries were increased from 11 to 17.
-Due to the amount of countries competing in the event, the competition format was changed to a division format.
+Due to the number of countries competing in the event, the competition format was changed to a division format.
 Five teams made their debut in the competition, which were Iceland, Italy, Malta, Poland and Portugal.

 Venue

 This tournament was held at the St. Ruprecht Sports Hall in Klagenfurt, Austria.

 Draw

 Seventeen teams were divided into groups of 4, which are Group 1, Group 2, Group 3 and Group 4.
 Group 4 is divided into Subgroup A and B. The teams in Group 4 will compete in the classification play-offs after finishing the subgroup round.